aws-samples/eks-workshop/content/beginner/115_sg-per-pod/90_cleanup.md

 rm -rf sg-per-pod
 ```

-Verify that RDS instance has been deleted
+Verify the RDS instance has been deleted.

 ```bash
 aws rds describe-db-instances \